What is a Dynamic Purchasing System?

 Buyers: how to use the Language Services DPS:

 Full guidance for users of the Language Services CPS can be found here:

-The Minor Building Works DPS covers a range of building and construction-related works up to the value of £500k
+The Minor Works and Maintenance DPS covers a range of building and construction-related works up to the value of £500k